ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 ### Introduction
 Plot: We died and ended up in [Dante's inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)) -- the optimization version.

 We are asked to optimize a function **we don't have an analytic expression** for.
 It follows that **we don't have access to the first or second derivatives**, hence using [gradient descent](https://ekamperi.github.io/machine%20learning/2019/07/28/gradient-descent.html) or [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization) is a no-go.
 Also, **we don't have any convexity guarantees** about $$f(x)$$.
 Therefore, methods from the convex optimization field are also not an option.
 The only thing we can do is to evaluate $$f(x)$$ at some $$x$$'s.
-As if the situation was not bad enough, **the function that we want to optimize is very costly**.
+As if the situation was not bad enough, **the function we want to optimize is very costly**.
 So, we can't just go ahead and massively evaluate $$f(x)$$ in, say, 100 billion random points and keep the one $$x$$ that optimizes $$f(x)$$'s value.

 <p align="center">
 <img style="width: 35%; height: 35%" src="{{ site.url }}/images/bayesian_optimization/dante_inferno.png" alt="Dante inferno">
 </p>

 To put it another way, we want to optimize an expensive, black-box, derivative-free, possibly non-convex function.
 And for this kind of problem, **Bayesian Optimization (BO)** is a generic and robust method.
 Mind that the evaluation of the objective function is not necessarily computational.
 Let me give you a couple of examples, where $$f(x)$$ is not something you can calculate with a computer.
-1. You are a researcher, and you investigate combinations of chemotherapeutic drugs for their ability to kill cancer cells.
-You have come up with 3 candidate molecules, and you need to find the best combination of concentrations of the 3 drugs.
+1. You are a researcher, and you investigate mixtures of chemotherapeutic drugs for their ability to kill cancer cells.
+You have come up with three candidate molecules, and you need to find the best combination of concentrations of the three drugs.
 Evaluating the objective function $$f(x)$$ in this context entails conducting actual experiments in the lab requiring personnel, consumables and waiting for hours or days for the experiment to complete.
 Therefore, considering all possible concentration combinations is not a realistic approach.
-Instead, what you need to do is start with a few random drug concentrations, test them, and then use the experimental outcomes to predict the most promising drug combination to use next.
+Instead, you need to start with a few random drug concentrations, test them, and then use the experimental outcomes to predict the most promising drug combination to use next.
 Makes sense?
 2. You work as a consultant for an oil company, and you need to maximize a probability density function $$f({\tiny\text{LAT}, \tiny\text{LONG}})$$ of finding oil if we drill on $$({\tiny\text{LAT}, \tiny\text{LONG}})$$ coordinates.
-Drilling costs lots of money, therefore we need to make good educated guesses, and we need to do so with only a few trials.
+Drilling costs lots of money; therefore we need to make good educated guesses, and we need to do so with only a few trials.

 In other cases, however, $$f(x)$$ might indeed be computational.
-For instance, we may define it as the cross-validation error of a machine-learning model, whose hyperparameters we want to tune.
+For instance, we may define it as the cross-validation error of a machine-learning model whose hyperparameters we want to tune.
 So, to sum up, we want to optimize $$f(x)$$ and:

 1. We don't have a formula for $$f(x)$$
 2. We don't have access to its derivatives $$f'(x)$$ and $$f''(x)$$